-It is now the law to self-isolate if you, a member of your household or bubble test positive for Covid-19, after international travel or if you are told to by being contacted directly by the NHS Track and Trace team, either by text, email or phone call.
+It is the law to self-isolate if you, a member of your household or bubble test positive for Covid-19, after international travel or if you are told to by being contacted directly by the NHS Track and Trace team, either by text, email or phone call.

 If you test positive for Covid-19, it is also an offence to knowingly provide false information about your close contacts to NHS Test and Trace.
 Failure to comply with these requirements may result in a fine of up to £10,000.